ifarady/attention-in-seismic/README.md

 - Provide clear instructions on how to customize parameters for different datasets.
 - Offer guidance on how to interpret the generated segmentation results.

-## Collaboration

-We encourage contributions and suggestions to improve this project.
-Feel free to create pull